-Strategy 2: 100% of our classrooms will be trauma-sensitive using trauma-invested strategies.
+Strategy 2: 100% of our classrooms will be trauma-sensitive using trauma-invested strategies and teaching positive character traits monthly.

-Strategy 3: 100% of our teachers will score proficient of better in Domain 2 by providing remote and in person instruction that is clear, well organized, sequential, reflects best practice, is aligned with standards, and is appropriate for diverse learners.
+Strategy 3: 100% of our teachers will score proficient or better in Domain 2 by providing instruction that is clear, well organized, sequential, reflects best practice, is aligned with standards, and is appropriate for diverse learners by May 2022.

-Strategy 4: 100% of our teachers will participate in professional development tied to best practices in virtual and remote learning.
+Strategy 4: 100% of our teachers will participate in professional learning communities and professional development tied to best practices in the classroom setting by May 2022.

-Strategy 6: 100% of our students will show measurable growth every nine weeks in virtual and in person settings.
+Strategy 5: 100% of our students will meet their expected growth target every nine weeks.

-Performance Goal 1: All students will build a strong foundation and show measurable growth in reading/language arts, mathematics, science and social studies.
+Performance Goal 1: All students will build a strong foundation and show measurable growth in reading/language arts and mathematics.

 - 1. Show measurable learning in all core academic areas including math, language arts, science, and social studies. - 2.
 Show measurable growth in all demographic population and at-risk categories. - 3.
-Every student evaluated every six weeks - 4.
+Every student evaluated at least every nine weeks - 4.
 Review classroom data with teachers - 5.
-Monitor use of virtual instructional strategies.
+Monitor use of instructional strategies.